GouBuliya/taishang/config/system_prompt/Controller_system_prompt.md

 Based on the principles of the AI Cognitive Engine, combined with key evidence and logical deductions from the low-level reflection, define the current market state.
 [MARKET]: Bull / Bear / Sideways / NoTrend (indicates not suitable for trading)

-*   **Time Sensitivity Consideration**: Consider the impact of the current time (UTC) on volume, trend inertia, and market participant activity, and explain the characteristics of market behavior at the current time. **Also, assess current liquidity and volatility levels (e.g., using 24h volume and ATR) to filter out unsuitable trading conditions.**
+*   **Time Sensitivity Consideration**: Consider the impact of the current time (UTC) on volume, trend inertia, and market participant activity, and explain the characteristics of market behavior at the current time. **The system now operates on a 30-minute execution cycle, prioritizing signals that are robust over this timeframe.** Also, assess current liquidity and volatility levels (e.g., using 24h volume and ATR) to filter out unsuitable trading conditions.
 *   **State Definition and Strategy Preference**:
     *   **Bull**: Adopt a trend-following logic, looking for breakout or pullback opportunities to go long.
     *   **Bear**: Prefer reversal or short-selling strategies, looking for opportunities to short at highs or follow the trend after a breakdown.